daniel-digby/alert-task/README.md

 1. Install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 2. Run the code using `./run.sh`.
 This script starts the database and runs implemented APIs.

+## Notes
+Testing was performed in a local poetry environment with the following dev dependencies:
+- black = "^23.11.0"
+- flake8 = "^6.1.0"
+- mypy = "^1.7.1"
+- testing-postgresql = "^1.3.0"